The top 25: Arvind Purushotham, global head of venture investing, Citi Ventures

-Vanessa Colella, Citi’s chief innovation officer and head of Citi Ventures, said: “Partnership is one of the most important ingredients for a successful CVC team and Arvind Purushotham embodies all the qualities that make a successful partner.
+Vanessa Colella, Citi’s chief innovation officer, head of Citi Ventures and head of Citi Productivity, said: “Partnership is one of the most important ingredients for a successful CVC team and Arvind Purushotham embodies all the qualities that make a successful partner.

 “Arvind believes that emerging technologies and forward-thinking startups can drive innovation and push companies like Citi forward, but he also understands and appreciates the business challenges and constraints our colleagues face.
 He tactfully builds connections and has proven himself to be a tireless advocate for our portfolio companies while also serving as a trusted adviser to our Citi colleagues.